 The Old Plough

-From the mid 16th Century, the Plough site was a mailings & ale house, it was refurbished in 1838 and served as one of the village pubs and Coaching Inn for a further 110 years until 1948.
+From the mid-16th Century, the Plough site was a mailings and ale house, it was refurbished in 1838 and served as one of the village pubs and Coaching Inn for a further 110years until 1948.

-Constructed from local limestone with a Collyweston Slate roof this charming old house together with 'stables block' and 'Coach house is now Grade II listed and retains many of its original and distinctive features such as; the beer cellar, meeting rooms and the pine panelled 'snug bar'
+Constructed from local limestone with a Collyweston Slate roof this charming old house together with 'stables block' and 'Coach house is now Grade II listed and retains many of its original and distinctive features such as; the beer cellar, meeting rooms and the pine-paneled 'snug bar'.

-If any noise or disturbances are reported by our neighbours, (who have our phone number), there will only be ONE warning phone call from us, and next the police will be called – serious offenders will have their bookings cancelled on the spot and without refund
+If any noise or disturbances are reported by our neighbors, (who have our phone number), there will only be ONE warning phone call from us and next the police will be called – serious offenders will have their bookings cancelled on the spot and without refund.

-We will be contactable via e-mail or text between 8 am and 10 pm if you need us or have any questions before, during or after your stayNeighborhood overview
+We will be contactable via email or text between 8am to 10pm if you need us or have any questions before, during or after your stay.Neighborhood overview

 For my guests piece of mind we have been hosting on Airbnb and many other platforms since 2015.

 England’s smallest county, Rutland,(population less than 40,000 people) has recently regained its independent county status from Leicestershire.
-Close to Leicester, Market Harborough, Corby and Kettering and near to the A14.Getting around
+Close to Leicester, Market Harborough, Corby, Kettering & near to the A14Getting around

 Rutland is now firmly established as a commercial 'hub'.
 It is renowned for such culinary delights as prizewinning Melton Mowbray pork pies, regional cheeses and locally brewed 'Grainstore Ales'.
-Food and drink apart, Caldecott and the county of Rutland have much to (Website hidden by Airbnb) and business travellers alike
+Food and drink apart, Caldecott and the county of Rutland have much to offer holiday makers and business travelers alike.

-The village is located about three miles north of Corby, 8 miles north from junction 7 of the A14 and four miles south of Uppingham and Rutland Water.
+The village is located about THREE miles north of Corby, 8miles north from junction 7 of the A14 3 setting.

-For fishing, the Eyebrook Resevoir is about half a mile away and provides an infamous fishing experience.
+For fishing, the Eyebrook Resevoir is about half mile away and provides an infamous fishing experience.

-Within a short drive there are many other attractions including Rockingham Castle, Rutland Water, Burghley House, Kirby Hall, Dene park and Adrenaline Alley.
+Within a short drive there are many other attractions including Rockingham Castle, Rutland Water, Burghley House, Kirby Hall, Dene park & Adrenaline Alley.